w3f/polkadot-wiki/docs/glossary.md

 ## BLS

-Boneh-Lynn-Shacham (BLS) signatures have slow signing, very slow verification, require slow and much less secure pairing friendly curves, and tend towards dangerous malleability.
-Yet, BLS permits a diverse array of signature aggregation options far beyond any other known signature scheme, which makes BLS a preferred scheme for voting in consensus algorithms and for threshold signatures.
+Boneh-Lynn-Shacham (BLS) signatures have a slow signing, very slow verification, require slow and much less secure pairing friendly curves, and tend towards dangerous malleability.
+Yet, BLS permits a diverse array of signature aggregation options far beyond any other known signature scheme, which makes BLS a preferred scheme for voting in consensus algorithms and threshold signatures.

 ## Bonding